Galleries and Urban Vibes: Moscow’s Art Districts

 From wine vats to contemporary art

 Housed in a former 19th-century winery, Winzavod is one of Moscow’s leading centres for contemporary art.
-Its 13 galleries — including one called pop/off/art, among the best in the CIS — host a mix of paid and free exhibitions.
+It’s widely featured in Moscow museums guides and considered a key point of interest for those exploring the Moscow art scene.
+Its 13 galleries — including one called pop/off/art, host a mix of paid and free exhibitions.
 Beyond the art, you’ll find design shops, concept stores, and cosy cafés; the walls themselves have become canvases, covered with street art that turns a walk through the cluster into an open-air gallery.
-Winzavod is part of Russia’s Union of Creative Clusters, connecting it to similar spaces across the country.
+It’s also a favorite in Moscow photography spots and photo walk routes, thanks to its constantly changing visual landscape.
+Including it in a Moscow travel planner or a list of unusual things to do in Moscow adds a strong contemporary edge to any itinerary.

 Address: 1/8 4th Syromyatnichesky Lane, Bldg.
 6